deleeuw/deleeuw/README.md

-Statistical Software, long-time editor-in-chief of the Journal of Multivariate Analysis, former editor-in-chief of the Journal of Educational and Behavioral Statistics, fellow of the American Statistical Association, fellow of the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.
+Statistical Software, long-time editor-in-chief of the Journal of Multivariate Analysis, former editor-in-chief of the Journal of Educational and Behavioral Statistics, fellow of the American Statistical Association, fellow of the Institute of Mathematical Statistics, and member of the Royal Netherlands Academy of Sciences.

 Interests: